Bernie Sanders confronts former Starbucks CEO Howard Schultz on company's labor practices - KTVZ

 “What is outrageous to me is not only Starbucks anti-union activities and their willingness to break the law, it is their calculated and intentional efforts to stall, stall and stall,” he said.
 “What Starbucks is doing is not only trying to break unions, but even worse.
 They are trying to break the spirit of workers who are struggling to improve their lives.
 And that is unforgivable.”

+Companies are not required to adhere to proposals that are approved -— but if they ignore them, they risk angering investors.
+The results of the vote were shared in an SEC filing Wednesday afternoon, after the hearing had wrapped.

+Starbucks said in its filing that it has a previously announced third-party human rights impact assessment already underway, which includes a “review of the principles of freedom of association and the right to collective bargaining.”

-Since December 2021, nearly 300 Starbucks stores have voted to unionize and been certified by the National Labor Relations Board.
+Since December 2021, nearly 300 Starbucks stores have voted to unionize and been certified by the NLRB.
 It’s a relatively small number compared to the roughly 9,300 company-operated Starbucks stores in the United States.
 But union organizers are fighting an uphill battle against the company.

 NLRB administrative law judge Michael Rosas recently said that Starbucks had displayed “egregious and widespread misconduct” in its dealings with employees involved in efforts to unionize Buffalo, New York, stores, including the first location to unionize.
 Starbucks repeatedly sent high-level executives into Buffalo-area stores in a “relentless” effort, the judge wrote, which “likely left a lasting impact as to the importance of voting against representation.”
 As a result, the company must reinstate and make whole a number of workers who were let go from locations in or around Buffalo, Rosas said.
 The judge also said that Schultz, then interim CEO, and another company leader must read the notice to employees, or be present at a meeting where the rights are read.